 Pharmacy is a broad and challenging profession in which pharmacists are key members of the healthcare team in the community and hospitals.
+Pharmacists are expected to practice using the 6 core values of the NHS constitution (external link):

 We are regulated by the General Pharmaceutical Council (GPhC) and have a separate leadership body known as the Royal Pharmaceutical Society.